certara/pyDarwin/docs/html/_sources/Usage.rst.txt

 token text

-The token, (consisting of "{" + token stem +[n] + "}" where n is an integer index) in the template file is replaced by the token text, specified in the tokens file.
+The token, (consisting of "{" + token stem +[Some Text] + "}" where Some Text will eventually be an integer index) in the template file is replaced by the token text, specified in the tokens file.
 Which set of token key-text pairs is substitituted is determined by the search algorithm, and provides in the :ref:`phenotype.<Phenotype>`

 Note that the THETA (and ETA and EPS) indices cannot be determined until the final control file is defined, as THETAs may be included in one and not another.
 For this reason, all fixed initial estimates in the $THETA block MUST occur before the THETA values that are not fixed.
 This is so the algorithm can parse the resulting file and correctly calculate the appropriate THETA (and ETA and EPS) indices.
+Further, the "Some Text" index of in the token *must* be unique in the token groups.
+The most convenient way to insure that the "Some Text" is unique in the Token groups is to use the token stem as the THETA index (e.g., THETA(ADVAN) is the token stem is ADVAN)
 Note that the permited syntax for residual error is EPS() or ERR().

 Special notes on strucutre of $THETA/$OMEGA/$SIGMA: